-Kidney stones can also be called renal stones, renal calculi, or by the medical names nephrolithiasis and urolithiasis.
-All these names mean the same thing: there is a formation of hardened minerals in the kidneys or urinary system.
-In most cases kidney stones are formed because of a decrease in urine volume or increase in the minerals that form the stones in the urine.
+Kidney stones are a formation of hardened minerals in the kidneys or urinary system.
+In most cases, kidney stones are formed because of a decrease in urine volume or increase in the minerals that form the stones in the urine.

 In most cases, kidney stones are formed when there is too little fluid (from dehydration due to lack of drinking or excess exercise), an overabundance of crystal-forming minerals in the urine, and/or lower-than-normal levels of the chemicals that breakdown these minerals in the urine.
-Minerals such as calcium, oxalate, uric acid, sodium, cystine or phosphate form into a solid mass that is the kidney stone.
 The kidney stone will either travel out of the body through the urinary tract or stay in the kidney, bladder or urethra.

 You may not know you have a kidney stone unless it causes pain, is large and blocks the flow of urine or is being passed.
 The most common symptom is severe, fluctuating pain that starts in the area where the kidneys are located, in the lower back or side under the ribs.
 Pain tends to move with the stone.
 If the stone stops, the pain may stop.
 Other symptoms include: